chrisrichardson/git-novice/_episodes/07-remotes.md

 Pulling has no effect in this case because the two repositories are already synchronized.
-If someone else had pushed some changes to the repository on bitbucket, though, this command would download them to our local repository.
+If someone else had pushed some changes to the repository on GitHub, though, this command would download them to our local repository.

-## bitbucket GUI
+## GitHub GUI

-Browse to your `cocktails` repository on bitbucket.
+Browse to your `picalc` repository on GitHub.

 * Try clicking on the 'Source' button on the left.
 You can use this to browse all the files in your repository.
 By using the dropdown menu with the git hash (e.g. d69e7a9) you can choose which version of the file to view.